NOTHING IN LIFE IS FREE

 USING ALL YOUR RESOURCES

-Think of all the time you’ll be spending with your puppy.
+Now think of all the time you’ll be spending with your puppy.
 You’ll be teaching them to go potty outside, to share their belongings, and how to make new friends.
 Food is valuable in all of these situations but it isn’t the only thing you can use.
 Consider what your puppy enjoys doing and then consider all the different things your puppy will solicit from you through out the day.

 What are some opportunities throughout your day where you can reinforce a specific behavior with a non-food reward?